 For savers, compounding is what it’s is all about.

 My mortgage is a 30-year fixed loan with a 4.2 percent annual percentage rate (APR).
 To be clear, that’s not the true interest rate.
-My actual interest rate is slightly lower.
-That 4.2-percent APR reflects the interest combined with banks fees.
+My actual rate is slightly lower.
+That 4.2 percent APR reflects the interest combined with banks fees.

 My mortgage is locked in, but I can ask the bank to lower — or “refinance” — my APR or change my fixed-rate loan to a lower, variable rate.
 Most variable mortgages begin as five- or seven-year fixed loans.
 After that, the APR becomes variable and is subject to the mercy of market forces.

 It’s conjoined with the ups and downs of U.S. Treasury bonds (federal government debt).
-Today, these bonds pay higher interest rates.
-This means that folks with variable mortgages will soon see bigger and bigger monthly mortgage bills.
+Today, these bonds pay higher interest rates than they used to.
+This means that folks with variable mortgages will soon see bigger monthly mortgage bills.

 But unfortunately, many of us borrow simply to survive — and that’s where people (and even some governments) get into trouble.
 If your finances are precarious and you have bad credit, you’ll have to pay higher interest rates when borrowing.

 Higher rates mean less money to spend on yourself.
 Do your homework and shop around so that you can find the lowest loan rates and best savings rates possible.